xujian-jh/notes/SE/DevOps/readme.md

 ## CALMS

 - Culture
-  - Focus on people
+  - People and process first (If you don’t have culture, all automation attempts will be fruitless)
   - Embrace change and experimentation
 - Automation
-  - Continuous delivery
-  - Infrastructure as code
+  - Continuous delivery infrastructure as code
+  - Tools for release management, provisioning, configuration management, systems integration, monitoring and control, and orchestration become important pieces in building a Devops fabric
 - Lean
   - Focus on producing value for the end user
   - Small batch sizes
 - Measurement
-  - Measure everything
+  - Measure everything (If you can’t measure, you can’t improve)
   - Show the improvement
 - Sharing
   - Open information sharing
   - Collaboration and communication
+  - Creating a culture where people share ideas and problems is critical

 ## History Will Guide The Future